naufik/COMP30022-WFIO-app/README.md

 **Accepting a Carer's Help**

-1. Upon receiving a notification for an Elder's request for help, to accept the request press `accept` on the notification or press the notification followed by pressing `ACCEPT` on the newly generated activity.
+1. Upon receiving a notification for an Elder's request for help, to accept the request press `accept` on the notification or press the notification itself.
 To decline the request, dismiss the notification, or press the notification and press `DELETE` on the newly generated activity.
 2. Upon accepting the request, an activity will open with the Elder's location and the route to a destination shown within a map.
 3. The user is now able to call and/or text-message the elder to give custom navigational instructions
 4. To exit navigation press the device's in-built back button anytime during navigation and to confirm the exit press `Yes!`